Amherd: Council of Europe is ‘as urgently needed as ever’

 Keystone-SDA/dos

 Thanks to the Council of Europe, democracy, human rights and the rule of law were re-established in Europe 75 years ago, Amherd wrote on Sunday.
-The institution represents the “successful attempt” to rebuild the continent after the devastation of the Second World War, she said.
+The institution represents a “successful attempt” to rebuild the continent after the devastation of the Second World War, she said.

-In 2024, Europe’s security and prosperity are now particularly threatened by the Russian war against Ukraine, Amherd went on, adding that if Europeans want their political, economic and social model to remain influential, they must be committed to defending the values that Europe has helped to shape.
+In 2024 however, Europe’s security and prosperity are particularly threatened by the Russian war against Ukraine, Amherd went on, adding that if Europeans want their political, economic and social model to remain influential, they must be committed to defending the values that Europe has helped to shape.

 The members of the Council of Europe reaffirmed this core task at a summit in Reykjavik last year.
-The anniversary is therefore also a moment for reinforcing self-confidence and optimism, Amherd said: after all, the very history of the Strasbourg-based body shows that “the most difficult situations” can give rise to something promising for the future.
+The anniversary is therefore also a moment for self-confidence and optimism, Amherd said: after all, the history of the Strasbourg body shows that “the most difficult situations” can give rise to something promising for the future.

-Accordingly, Switzerland is also committed to the organisation, and with the candidature of former government minister Alain Berset as Secretary General, Bern is reaffirming its attachment both to the institution and to “a rules-based, democratic and peaceful Europe”, Amherd said.
+Switzerland is therefore also committed to the organisation, and with the candidacy of former government minister Alain Berset as Secretary General, Bern is reaffirming its attachment both to the institution and to “a rules-based, democratic and peaceful Europe”, Amherd said.

 Adapted from German by DeepL/dos